SUN010

 The North Sands were full of shipyards through the early to the late 19th century.
 It featured a line of yards with fluid ownership and constantly changing boundaries, so trying to tie down fixed ownership is difficult when the absence of detailed maps is what we are working with.
 Therefore, I have tried my utmost to match descriptions and timelines of yards with ownership.

 Sand Point was certainly occupied for shipbuilding very early on, and likely since the first occupation of Monkwearmouth for fishing vessels.
-We start however in 1812, when a Mr James Crone is known to have occupied a yard next to John Storey.
+A Mr James Crone is known to have occupied a yard next to John Storey from 1812.
 Crone (the family later known as Crown) built at least 9 vessels here for cargo use for local merchants, with some in use until at least 1860 highlighting the durability of his ships.
 He in fact puts up a hull for advertisement in 1822, "built of the best seasoned English oak, copper fastened, locust treenails, and finished in a very superior manner" (Durham County Advertiser, 30/03/1822).

 Crone was made bankrupt in 1825 as per a notice in July of that year.
 His solicitor, William Allison, was assigned his full estate to pay back his creditors.
 Within the next few years, the yard was taken on by a partnership of Frank Oliver and John Harrison, the latter previously being in ownership of the ferryboats over the Wear.
 It was known as the best building yard in this area through the 1820s and built primarily for the coasting business.
 Overall they built 5 vessels until 1835.
 From there, there is 25 years where I have not yet identified who built here.